-"And many other signs truly did Jesus in the presence of his disciples which are not written in this book" says John-some of which are related in the memoirs.
-John has never been described in any publication.
+"And many other signs truly did Jesus in the presence of his disciples which are not written in this book" says John--some of which are related in the memoirs.
+THE MONDAY EVENING MEETING mentioned by St. John has never been described in any publication.
 St. James the brother of John, described it to me as follows: